Vanessa Beeley: Syrian chemical weapons

 Beeley is a member of the Working Group on Syria, Propaganda and Media which alleges that the 2018 Douma chemical attack was staged by the White Helmets.
 She has claimed that the Syrian government has not carried out chemical weapon attacks.
 Experts from the OPCW-UN Joint Investigative Mechanism have stated that the Syrian Air Force was responsible for the 2017 Khan Shaykhun chemical attack.
 Beeley has claimed that the attack has been "debunked".

 Accusations against MP Jo Cox

 In 2017, Beeley called the deceased British MP Jo Cox – who had been murdered the previous year – an "al Qaeda advocate" and "warmongering Blairite".

 COVID-19

 Beeley has shared conspiracy theories about the COVID-19 pandemic.
-She has alleged that Microsoft founder Bill Gates has ties to Imperial College London and asked "Is UK government working for Bill Gates?".
+She has alleged that Microsoft founder Bill Gates has ties to Imperial College London and asked if the UK government was "working for Bill Gates?".